-The UCF Plant Breeding Initiative is a joint venture of the Mason Lab and the UCF campus chapter of the Botanical Society of America, a registered student organization.
-Students may participate through the EXCEL/COMPASS program for Spring 2022 assisting with the phenotyping of a 93 cultivar Capsicum pepper diversity panel spanning five species and a broad range of phenotypic diversity in fruit size, shape, color, and flavor.
-Students will work as one or more small teams to assist with the development of short-term applied breeding projects to develop new pepper cultivars using approaches like hybridization, artificial selection, untargeted mutagenesis, or induced polyploidy.
-Student will learn skills in plant growth, phenotyping, reproductive biology/crossing, applied breeding techniques, and possibly working with genetic data.
+TThe UCF Plant Breeding Initiative is a joint venture of the Mason Lab and the UCF campus chapter of the Botanical Society of America, a registered student organization.
+Students may participate through the EXCEL/COMPASS program for Spring 2023.
+Students will work as one or more small teams to assist with applied breeding projects to develop new pepper cultivars using approaches like hybridization, transgressive segregation, and marker assisted selection.
+Students will learn skills in plant growth, phenotyping, reproductive biology/crossing, applied breeding techniques, and working with genetic datasets.
 Students should expect to commit at least 10 hours per week to research, occurring primarily in the Mason Lab hoophouses (on Ara Drive), or in the Mason Lab (Biology building).
 The hoophouses are each 2000 sqft open-air structures.
 Hours will be flexible.
-Ideally, students should be available for two semesters at minimum (both Spring and Summer 2021) to get the most out of this research experience (e.g. able to lead cultivar development through multiple generations).
-Given the small number of plant science labs at UCF relative to animal/biomedical labs, students seeking a research career in the plant sciences and allied fields (botany, ecology/evolution, plant genetics, agriculture, horticulture, biotechnology, etc) will be given preference for positions.
+Ideally, students should be available for two semesters at minimum (both Spring and Summer 2023) to get the most out of this research experience (e.g. able to lead cultivar development through multiple plant generations).
+Given the small number of plant science labs at UCF relative to animal/biomedical labs, students seeking a research career in the plant sciences and allied fields (botany, ecology/evolution, plant genetics, agriculture, horticulture, plant biotechnology, etc) will be given preference for positions.

 Type of Project